Updated June 27, 2023

 Step 1: Before installing Cloudera Manager CDH and other managed services, the user needs to take care of Storage Space and plan for Cloudera Manager.

-- Cloudera Manager needs to track job metrics and applications in background processes.
-Depending on organization size, storage can be local, remote, or disk-based as all the metrics require storage.
+Cloudera Manager needs to track job metrics and applications in background processes.
+Storage requirements can vary depending on the organization’s size, and it can be either local, remote, or disk-based, as all the metrics require storage.

-- Failing in planning the storage needs, CDH can negatively impact in many ways,
+Failing to plan the storage needs, CDH can negatively impact in many ways –

-- A cluster might miss critical audit information that was not retained or gathered for the length of time required.
+- A cluster might miss critical audit information not retained or gathered for the required time.

-- A cluster might not be able to get the historical operational data in meeting internal requirements.
+- A cluster might not be able to get the historical operational data to meet internal requirements.